Tuition Tax Benefits

 A 1098-T form must also be provided to each applicable student.
 This form is informational only.
 It serves to alert students that they may be eligible for federal income tax education credits.
 It should not be considered as tax opinion or advice.
 While it is a good starting point, the 1098-T, as designed and regulated by the IRS, does not contain all of the information needed to claim a tax credit.
 There is no IRS requirement that you must claim the tuition and fees deduction or an education credit.
 Claiming education tax benefits is a voluntary decision for those who may qualify.

-Colleges and universities are required to issue the 1098-T form for the purpose of determining a student’s eligibility for the Hope and Lifetime Learning education tax credits.
+Colleges and universities are required to issue the 1098-T form for the purpose of determining a student’s eligibility for the American Opportunity Tax Credit and Lifetime Learning education tax credits.
 Receipt of the 1098-T form does not imply eligibility for the tax credit.
 Students and families should consult their tax advisor or IRS Publication 970, Tax Benefits for Education, to determine their eligibility.

 The 1098-T form is informational only and should not be considered as a tax opinion or advice.
 If you have questions about how to calculate your education tax benefit, you should consult your tax professional or refer to the IRS.